niclastanskanen/HELLO-FOODY/README.md

 ![Lighthouse Best Practices](docs/readme/validation/lighthouse/validation-lighthouse-best-practices.png)
 </details>

 I was not able to fix the issue.

-To read more about the issue: https://web.dev/deprecations/
+To read more about this issue: https://web.dev/deprecations/
 <hr>